huwb/volsample/README.md

 * The current sample slices are all set up for flatland 2D.
 We're working on extending this to full 3D.
 * The adaptive sampling method published [here][ADVANCES2015] should be compatible with the new approach and will be reinstated.
+* Code optimisation: much of the logic and computation in *SetupSampling()* can hopefully be extracted out to either the CPU (position dependent stuff) or a VS (direction dependent stuff). *doc/OptimisationThoughts.txt* has some more thoughts.

 ## References